-Red Green Blue (RGB) is a color model that represents colors as mixtures of three underlying components (or channels), namely, red, green, and blue.
-Each color is described by a sequence of three numbers (typically between 0.0 and 1.0, or between 0 and 255) that represent the different intensities (or contributions) of red, green, and blue, in determining the final color.
+Red-Green-Blue (RGB) is a color model that represents colors as mixtures of three underlying components (or channels), namely: red, green, and blue.
+This model describes a color with a sequence of three numbers (typically between 0.0 and 1.0, or between 0 and 255).
+Each number represents the primary colors' different intensities (or contributions) in determining the final color.

 There are many ways to describe the RGB components of a color.
 In CSS they can be represented as a single 24-bit integer in hexadecimal notation (for example,

-#``add8e6 is light blue), or in functional notation as three separate 8-bit integers (for example, rgb(46, 139, 87) is sea green).
+rgb(46 139.5 87)).
 In OpenGL, WebGL, and GLSL the red-green-blue components are fractions (floating-point numbers between 0.0 and 1.0), although in the actual color buffer they are typically stored as 8-bit integers.
-Graphically, a color can be represented as a point in a three-dimensional grid or cube, where each dimension (or axis) corresponds to a different channel.